-Management Fee $(p.a.)^4$ : 0.40%
+Management Fee (p.a.)4: 0.40%

-Gap Premium (p.a.): 4.60%, is a hedging cost against extreme market movements overnight.
+Gap Premium $(p.a.)^5$: 4.60%, is a hedging cost against extreme market movements overnight.

-Stock Borrowing Cost: The annualised costs for borrowing stocks in order to take an inverse exposure on the Underlying Stock.
+Stock Borrowing Cost6: The annualised costs for borrowing stocks in order to take an inverse exposure on the Underlying Stock.

-Rebalancing Cost: The transaction costs (if applicable), computed as a function of
+Rebalancing Cost6: The transaction costs (if applicable), computed as a function of leverage and daily inverse performance of the Underlying Stock.

-These figures are calculated as at, and based on information available to the Issuer on or about 5 November 2018.
-The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 5 November 2018.
+3 These figures are calculated as at, and based on information available to the Issuer on or about 25 February 2019.
+The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 25 February 2019.

-&lt;sup>4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
+4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
 Any increase in the Management Fee will be announced on the SGXNET.
 Please refer to "Fees and Charges" below for further details of the fees and charges payable and the maximum of such fees as well as other ongoing expenses that may be borne by the Certificates.

-&lt;sup>5 Please note that the Gap Premium is calculated on a 360-day basis.
+5 Please note that the Gap Premium is calculated on a 360-day basis.

-&lt;sup>6 These costs are embedded within the Leverage Inverse Strategy.
+6 These costs are embedded within the Leverage Inverse Strategy.
 Please note that the Stock Borrowing Cost may be changed on giving 5 Business Days' notice to investors.
 Any change in the Stock Borrowing Cost will be announced on the SGXNET.